 Expectations of a teacher are very low because of their mindset when they believe that their students lack potential, and this results in a decreased outcome.

 A student coming from a poor background is expected to achieve lower grades than other students.
 It is assumed that they lack potential, and they are measured on a lower scale than the standard one.

-The student is held back by having a transition from “norm” – the set standards.
-Although a deficit mindset may have a background of the good intentions of benefiting the minor, it ends up causing damage to the students due to its basis in stereotypes and prejudice.
+The student is held back by having a transition from “norm” – to the set standards.
+Although a deficit mindset may have a background of good intentions of benefiting the minor, it ends up causing damage to the students due to its basis in stereotypes and prejudice.